 Diabetes can also lead to swollen, leaky blood vessels in the eye, called diabetic retinopathy.
 The condition is caused when blood sugar and blood pressure in the tiny blood vessels in the eye “spring a leak” and release blood into the eye.

 The changing hormones during pregnancy can cause gestational diabetes.
-For women with gestational diabetes, there are some complications that may develop if she does not control her blood sugar levels.
+For women with gestational diabetes, some complications may develop if she does not control their blood sugar levels.
 Women with gestational diabetes are also more likely to develop preeclampsia, which is a high blood pressure disorder during pregnancy.

 Once the baby is born he/she may have low blood sugar and will need to be monitored during the first few days after birth.

 If you or a loved one is living with diabetes, it’s important to keep it well-managed.
-With consistent monitoring and controlling, you may be able to avoid more serious complications of the disease.
+With consistent monitoring and control, you may be able to avoid more serious complications of the disease.